AlexanderBurkhart/Alejandro/README.md

 ## Capabilites

-* Localization using Extended Kalman Filter (EKF): combined sensor measurements into an EKF to accuratly find the position of the robot in any place.
+* [Localization using Extended Kalman Filter (EKF)](https://github.com/AlexanderBurkhart/Alejandro/tree/master/src/racecar/alejandro_localization): combined sensor measurements into an EKF to accuratly find the position of the robot in any place.

 ![](images/EKF.jpg)

-* PID Controller with Path Planning: Uses PID controller to manuever the robot to set waypoints.
+* [PID Controller](https://github.com/AlexanderBurkhart/Alejandro/blob/master/src/racecar/autonomous/src/pid_controller.py) with Path Planning: Uses PID controller to manuever the robot to set waypoints.

 ![](images/PIDControl.jpg)
 ![](images/Drive.gif)

-* Traffic Sign Detection and Classifier: Uses two neural networks, one to detect and the other to classify.
+* [Traffic Sign Detection and Classifier](https://github.com/AlexanderBurkhart/Alejandro/blob/master/src/racecar/autonomous/src/sign_finder.py): Uses two neural networks, one to detect and the other to classify.
 UNet architecutre is used for the detector and a custom CNN is used for the classifier.
 If altered, code can also be used to identify traffic signs, pedestrians, and other.

 ![](images/Sign.jpg)

 * Detect Obstacles with LIDAR sensor: Deacelerates to avoid collision with obstacles in a front 180 view.
 Comes to a stop if need be and can safely follow other vehicles at slower speeds.

 ![](images/ObstacleGIF.gif)

+## Next Steps

+* Implement Monte-Carlo localization for more accurate localization
+* Implement A* pathfinding for better navigation
+* Use semantic segmentation for more effiecient and diverse detection of obstacles
+* Use GPS to autonomitcally set waypoints based on the destinatation and current position